Case 6 Delivery Route Matrix

 A city authority needs a passenger access control system for a funicular — a compact system with a single route, limited number of stations, and specialized equipment.
 Requirements are well-defined.
 No technical unknowns.
 The system fits a standard engineering profile.

-The customer faces a choice between four implementation strategies — and is not sure which one is optimal for their context.
-Some scenarios require full regulatory documentation.
+The customer faces a choice between four delivery routes — and is not sure how the available routes differ under the same assumptions.
+Some scenarios require a fuller lifecycle with separate documentation artifacts.
 Others prioritize speed.
 One asks whether the prototype stage adds value here at all.

 The question: how do the four available lifecycle configurations compare — in labor, duration, documentation completeness, and control horizons?